best books august

 Has the inclement weather ruined your summer plans this month?
 We have the perfect distraction: plenty of new books

 Autumn in August?
 Surely not, but the weather forecast predicts otherwise.
 It’s fair to say our high hopes of a bright and sunny month have been a little dampened so far.
 Inevitably, then, our plans of lounging at rooftop bars and sunbathing in the park have been replaced with binge-watching the latest TV shows and getting stuck into a good book.
-However, when the novels are as good as this month’s roster – think non-fiction from Diary of a CEO podcaster Steven Bartlett and new award-winning novels – who are we to complain?
-Here are the best books coming out in August 2023.
+However, when the novels are as good as this month’s roster – think non-fiction from American politician Nancy Pelosi and new award-winning novels – who are we to complain?
+Here are the best books coming out in August 2024.

 £18.99